agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 As of CiviCRM version 5.39 System Administrators can under **Administer** > **Customize Data and Screens** > **Search Preferences** change the number of rows to be outputted on the screen.
 You should not set a too high a number as higher the number the slower the screen will be to load.

+## Search Kit
+As of CiviCRM version 5.29 [Search Kit](../searching/searchkit/what-is-searchkit.md) is new functionality with lots of exciting possibilities for searching, reporting and potentially much more.
+The development continues, the functionality will evolve over time and so will the documentation.
+The section [Search Kit](../searching/searchkit/what-is-searchkit.md) covers that current state.